santiagoposse/TCN-Timeseries-Energy-Consumption/README.md

 - Hardware
   - Developed under Windows with Nvidia 3080ti
+  - Tested on macOS but was not compatible due to tensorflow versions
 - Software
   - Python 3.9.2
     - If using `pyenv`, use inside the file directory: